philippe-grenet/dm42n/primes/README.md

 ## Ulam

 Draws an Ulam spiral.
 See https://en.wikipedia.org/wiki/Ulam_spiral .
+Enter the number of segments in register X, for example 100.
 Remember to adjust the resution for your own device.

 Screenshot on Free42 iPhone app: